kristanhilby/kristanhilby.github.io/_teaching/2_project.md

     </div>
 </div>
 <div class="caption">
-    Showing students how to use and code the servo motors.
+    Me showing students how to use and code the servo motors.
 </div>

 ##### **Lecture 7 - 9.
 Concept Integration** {#lect79_rvis}